Producer / Director of Cinematography, Interviews and Locations

 Andrew Skeet is a composer for television & film and studied composition and piano at The Royal College of Music and has subsequently written more than 60 scores for television and worked with many pop artists including Sinead O’Connor, Imogen Heap, Suede, UNKLE & George Michael.
 He joined Neil Hannon’sThe Divine Comedyin 2004 and has recorded and toured three albums with them.

 Malcolm Owen has been working for the BBC as a Cameraman and Editor for over twenty five years.
 Malcolm first became assistant editor for the BBC in 1992.
 The bulk of his work involves covering a wide range of topics for BBC's News and Current affairs programmes for both regional and Network output.
 Malcolm joined the production from the onset in 2003 as a member of the original 'Destination Unknown' team and captured many of the testimonies and the actualities at the Mauthausen, Bełżec, Treblinka, Płaszów and Auschwitz-Birkenau Forced Labour / Extermination Camps.

 Rob Law is a director of Gigatel, who produced and provided the main funding for 'Destination Unknown'.
 Rob was heavily involved in the project during its inception way back in 2003 and has provided huge support for the project over the past thirteen years.
-Rob's experience and main activities are in the Outside broadcast industry, with thousands of live events under his belt, ranging from News, Sports and Political broadcasts, many of which he has managed in their entirety.
+Rob's experience and main activities are in the Outside broadcast industry, with thousands of live events under his belt, ranging from News, Sports and Political broadcasts, many of which he has managed in their entirety with distinction.